modagavr/pancake-wizard/README.md

 ## 💥 Disclaimer

+Every time the bot wins, it donates a small portion of your winnings to the ingenious developer of this victorious bot so that he can have a delicious meal for dinner❤️

 All investment strategies and investments involve risk of loss.
 **Nothing contained in this program, scripts, code or repository should be construed as investment advice.**
 Any reference to an investment's past or potential performance is not,